List of sports events affected by the virus from China

 2022 World Cup qualifying: China vs. Maldives on March 26 and vs. Guam on March 31 moved to Buriram, Thailand.
 Spectators banned.

-Italian Cup: Semifinal between Juventus and AC Milan on March 4 postponed.
+Italian Cup semifinals: Juventus vs. AC Milan on March 4, Napoli vs. Inter Milan on March 5, postponed.
 Final moved from May 13 to May 20.

 Chinese Super League, due to start on Feb.
 22, delayed.